Measurements at forward rapidity of elliptic flow of charged hadrons and open-heavy-flavor muons in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Analysis Procedure

 \subsubsection{Track selections}

 There are numerous track selections that are used to improve the signal over background in the dataset and to exclude misreconstructed particles.
-To determine the influence of these selections on the final $v_2$ values, the analysis was repeatedly performed by independently varying each cut.
+To determine the influence of these selections on the final $v_2$ values, the analysis was repeatedly performed by independently varying each cut by $10\%$.
+The cuts that were varied are pDG0, pDDG0, MuTr$\chi^2$, MuTrhits, MuIDhits, and MuID$\chi^2$.
+For this study we did not vary $\chi^2$-FVTXMuTr because uncertainties associated with this parameter are already considered in our studies on the background determination.
 Because these cuts are all correlated, the largest difference for each $p_T$ bin was taken as the associated systematic uncertainty.